On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

 \subsubsection{How does the Veneziano amplitude evade the no-go?}

-As mentioned before, in the case of infinitely many Regge poles the exponential decay of the $c_n$ coefficients does not necessarily clash with reggeization, as the divergence of the partial wave coefficients can be caused by the sum of the (finite) contributions of the infinitely many trajectories and not by the divergence of the contribution from a single trajectory.
+As mentioned before, in the case of infinitely many Regge trajectories the exponential decay of the $c_{n,J}$ coefficients does not necessarily clash with the existence of Regge poles, as the divergence of the partial wave coefficients can be caused by the sum of the (finite) contributions of the infinitely many trajectories and not by the divergence of the contribution from a single trajectory.
 This is good news, as we would be in trouble if we found a constraint inconsistent with the existence of the Veneziano amplitude.

 To check that this is the case, we use the fact that the residues of the Veneziano amplitude are given by

 Using Stirling's approximation for the Gamma function and the factorial as well as the Euler reflection formula of the Gamma function, it is simple to show that their asymptotic behaviour at large $n$ is given by